Prototype-based programming

-Prototype-based programming is a style of object-oriented programming in which behaviour reuse (known as inheritance) is performed via a process of reusing existing objects that serve as prototypes.
+Prototype-based programming is a style of object-oriented programming in which behavior reuse (known as inheritance) is performed via a process of reusing existing objects that serve as prototypes.
 This model can also be known as prototypal, prototype-oriented, classless, or instance-based programming.

 Prototype-based programming uses the process generalized objects, which can then be cloned and extended.
 Using fruit as an example, a "fruit" object would represent the properties and functionality of fruit in general.
 A "banana" object would be cloned from the "fruit" object and general properties specific to bananas would be appended.
 Each individual "banana" object would be cloned from the generic "banana" object.
 Compare to the class-based paradigm, where a "fruit" class would be extended by a "banana" class.